renra/project-consistency/nix/README.md

 * [x] Easy to setup for a new developer - [nix-shell](https://nixos.org/guides/nix-pills/developing-with-nix-shell.html)
 * [x] Fast
-* [x] Same developer experience across various environments - OSX and Linux is fine.
-Don't know about Windows.
+* [x] Same developer experience across various environments - OSX and Linux are covered natively, Windows with the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about)
 * [x] Same environment in development and production (and CI)
 * [ ] Project isolation
 * [x] Simplicity of functionality